micahchiang/micahchiang.com/static/entries/build-a-static-site-with-nuxt.md

 # How To Build A Statically Generated Blog With Nuxt And Deploy It To Github Pages

-Written on August 22nd in the year 2018.
+Written on September 24th in the year 2018.

 ---